Arina Spătaru

 Arina Spătaru (born 10 October 1978) is a Moldovan businesswoman and politician who served as a member of the Moldovan Parliament from 2019 and 2021.

 Early life and education

-Spătaru graduated from the College of Light Industry in 1998, with a degree in modeling and fashion design.
+Spătaru graduated from the College of Light Industry in 1998, with a degree in modelling and fashion design.
 She graduated from the Faculty of Economics of the Dniester Institute of Economics and Law, and in 2018 received a master's degree from the Faculty of Real, Economic and Environmental Sciences of the Alecu Russo State University of Bălți, with a degree in industrial technologies.

 Business career

 From 2003 to 2011, Spătaru worked as a patent-based entrepreneur, owning a tailoring workshop, on the basis of which she founded the company Arina - S SRL.
 She ran the company from 2011 until March 2019, when, with her election to Parliament, the business passed to her husband.

 Political career

 Member of PPDA (2015-2021)

 In December 2015, Spătaru entered politics, being elected president of the Balti Territorial Organization of the Dignity and Truth Platform Party.
-In 2017 she became a member of the party's Permanent Political Bureau.
+In 2017, she became a member of the party's Permanent Political Bureau.
 She withdrew from the political bureau in September 2019, claiming that her views were not taken into account in the political party.